-Team USA secured two team silver medals and an individual silver at this year’s 14th World Long Distance Mountain Running Championships in Premana, Italy.
+Team USA secured two team silver medals, an individual silver and individual bronze at this year’s 14th World Long Distance Mountain Running Championships in Premana, Italy.

 USA’s Kasie Enman, course record holder on the host course, the legendary 32-kilometer Giir di Mont, led for much of the race and although she settled for second place today, her performance led the way to silver for Team USA.